TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-2.md

 title: "Strategies to manage Technical Debt - Part 2"
 excerpt: >-
     Sometimes teams struggle to identify which technical debt items are worth investing into or how to align them to company goals.
-In this 2nd part we will explore a techdebt matrix to help the teams align with company goals.
+In this second part we will explore a techdebt matrix to help the teams align with company goals.
 toc: false
 toc_sticky: true
 categories: